 Te Rōpū Kaitohutohu Māori: Māori Policy Section

 The Māori Policy team is part of the Bay of Plenty Regional Council's Strategy and Science Group.
-This team consists of a Strategic Engagement Manager, Māori Policy Team Leader, Pou Ngaio, Strategic Engagement Coordinator, two Senior Treaty Advisors and three Māori Policy Advisors based in Whakatāne, Tauranga and Rotorua.
+This team consists of a Strategic Engagement Manager, Māori Policy Team Leader, two Pou Ngaio (Technical/Cultural), Strategic Engagement Coordinator, two Senior Treaty Advisors and three Māori Policy Advisors based in Whakatāne, Tauranga and Rotorua.
 Some of our work includes:

 - Providing advice on Treaty claims and settlements